Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 Link: <https://chatgpt.com/g/g-sN3k8IPLq-abstractor>

-You give a long text, a link, or a PDF to the network, and receive a summary (abstract) plus a set of important facts and statements from the text.
+You give a long text, a link, or a PDF to the network and receive a summary (abstract) plus a set of important facts and statements from the text.

 ### Prompt